17 Types Of Rakes (Uses & Pictures)

 A hand rake is much smaller than the average type you’d use for leaves.
 They get their name because they’re a tool you can hold in your hand.
 Usually, this includes a handle made out of metal, wood, or plastic and a metal head, usually made up of a few strong tines.

-Looking for a handle with an ergonomic design will help make the use of your hand rake more comfortable.
+Looking for a handle with an ergonomic design will help make the use of the tool more comfortable.
 These are the best choice when you need precision over speed and area since you have more control with the shorter handle and compact design.

 Power Rake